 Household chemicals accepted by the facility include automotive fluids such as antifreeze, brake fluid and gasoline, flammable liquids such as kerosene, butane, charcoal fluid and turpentine, metal, jewelry and furniture polishes, wood preservatives, pesticides, insecticides, herbicides, and photography and swimming pool chemicals.

-Other household items accepted include fluorescent lightbulbs and CFLs, fire extinguishers, propane tanks (2, 5, 10, 20 lbs.), auto-batteries, non-rechargeable and rechargeable batteries, button cell batteries, car tires (a maximum of 4), mercury thermometers and thermostats, electronic waste such as computer monitors, towers, peripherals, printers, TVs, faxes, radios, stereos and speakers, appliances with Freon such as freezers, refrigerators, dehumidifiers and air conditioners, and expired or unused pharmaceuticals.
+Other household items accepted include fluorescent lightbulbs and CFLs, propane tanks (2, 5, 10, 20 lbs.), auto-batteries, non-rechargeable and rechargeable batteries, button cell batteries, car tires (a maximum of 4), mercury thermometers, thermostats and fire extinguishers, just make sure they have the right symbol that’s usually on the bottom of most appliances, but before getting rid of any of these items, you should get yourself some backup items like batteries, tires and even extra fire extinguisher equipment.
+Electronic waste such as computer monitors, towers, peripherals, printers, TVs, faxes, radios, stereos and speakers, appliances with Freon such as freezers, refrigerators, dehumidifiers and air conditioners, and expired or unused pharmaceuticals.
+If you have air conditioners that you want to be recycled, perhaps to make room for a new air conditioning installation, then you may consider taking these to Air Conditioning Recycling services.
 If pharmaceuticals are to be brought in, they must be in their original containers.

 A mobile shredder will also be available to residents who wish to shred personal papers free of charge.
 Each resident is entitled to four file boxes measuring 10” by 12” by 15”.